 2. Casa Mira

-Casa Mira is where Madrileños have been buying nougat since 1842.
-But they also sell a wide variety of traditional and artisanal pastries and that means that, when May approaches, the roscas del santo are also part of their menu.
-The 2024 special doughnut is white chocolate, raspberry and Petazetas.
+Casa Mira is where Madrileños have been buying turrón since 1842.
+But they also sell a wide variety of traditional and artisanal pastries, and that means that when May approaches, roscas del santo are also part of their menu.
+The special donut for 2024 is white chocolate, raspberry and Petazetas.

 📍 Carrera de San Jerónimo, 30 (Sol)

-In Viena Capellanes the doughnuts have been prepared exactly the same way since the day they opened their doors, although their size is somewhat smaller.
-During this time, they usually have a breakfast or snack option that includes three doughnuts (your choice of doughnuts (silly, smart, St. Clare’s or French) and a coffee or tea.
+At Viena Capellanes the doughnuts have been prepared exactly the same way since the day they opened their doors, although their size is somewhat smaller.
+During this time, they usually have a breakfast or snack option that includes three doughnuts (to choose between silly, ready, Santa Clara or French) and a coffee or tea.
 You can also buy them in packs of 16 or 24 units.

 4. El Riojano Confectionery

-The pastry chef of Queen Maria Cristina of Habsburg began preparing El Riojano doughnuts in 1855.
+Queen María Cristina of Habsburg’s pastry chef began to prepare El Riojano’ s doughnuts in 1855.
 Today we are lucky that their products are not exclusive to royalty and among them are their doughnuts, which you can buy to take away or take in the small cafeteria with which the confectionery has.
-Its novelty for San Isidro 2024 is a lollipop-flavored doughnut.
+Their novel bet for this San Isidro 2024 is a lollipop-flavored doughnut.

 📍 Calle Mayor, 10 (Sol)